tilkinsc/COTP/README.md

 A simple One Time Password (OTP) library in C/C++

-Fully ompatible with Authy and Google Authenticator.
-Full support for QR code url is provided.
+Fully compatible with Authy and Google Authenticator.
+Full support for QR code URL is provided.

 ## Libraries Needed